 We are an organization created by the NDG community that listens, mobilizes, facilitates and acts.
 We foster partnerships between residents, community partners and key players to identify and address needs and emerging issues in order to cultivate strategy and solutions.
 As allies, we exist for the community as a whole while supporting and strengthening the most vulnerable and isolated.
 The NDG Community Council strives to achieve a socially just, inclusive and sustainable community.

-The Council mobilise residents and groups to work on issue to improve the quality of life using different strategies such as organizing public assemblies, supporting residents initiatives neighborhood festivals.
+The Council mobilises residents and groups to work together to improve the quality of life of all people in the community through different strategies such as organizing public assemblies, supporting residents initiatives, and hosting neighborhood festivals.

-The Council provides information and referral services through our website and by email, and phone.
-The council continues to work on developing different tools to insure that information about the community resources are accessible.
+The Council provides information and referral services in person, through our website by email, and by phone.
+The Council continues to work on developing different tools to ensure that information about community resources are accessible.

 NDG Community Council is the winner of the 2018 Solidaires Mobilization.
 The Solidaires Mobilization is awarded to a neighbourhood roundtable or group of agencies that have launched an outstanding collective action that has contributed to their community’s social development.

 2012 CDN-NDG Borough

 The Council received the Outstanding Citizens award for its 70 years of resident mobilisation.